12.1 – Overview

 This is perhaps one of the important events to which the stocks react.
-The listed companies (trading on stock exchange) are required to declare their earning numbers once in every quarter, also called the quarterly earning numbers.
-During an earnings announcement the corporate gives out details on various operational activities including..
+The listed companies (trading on stock exchange) are required to declare their earning numbers once in every quarter, also called the quarterly earnings numbers.
+During an earnings announcement, the corporate gives out details on various operational activities including:

 - How much revenue the company has generated?